claudia-16/Complex-networks-project/README.md

 # Simulation of chromosome contact maps and analysis with node2vec algorithm
 This project focuses on the generation of two "toy-networks" mimicking chromosome contact maps.
 These simplfied networks are based on Erdos-Renyi networks and the purpose of the project is to analyse these matrixes by using the node2vec algorithm.
 This algorithm will provide a node embedding on which we can work and see how nodes can be labeled.
-For the labelling task we focused here on the K-means clustering algorithm and we compare its output with the true labels.
+For the labelling task we focused here on the K-means clustering algorithm and we compare its output with the true labels, which are their chromosome of belonging.
 Further checks are made by changing the embedding dimension set in the node2vec algorithm.
 All the comparisons here are made via t-SNE visualization.

-# Project structure
+## Project structure
 ***1) Networks generation*** \
 The two networks generated are block-networks intended to represent a simplfied version of chromosomes contact maps.
 We considered the presence of two chromosomes.
 Matrixes are  therefore symmetric matrixes, whose indexes represent genomic loci (which are the nodes of the network).
 In this simplified representation,